 Students may apply to stay in one of the three International Houses at Kyoto University or the university’s student dormitories.
 However, many international students choose to live in private apartments near to campus.
 Currently, rent for an unfurnished apartment averages from ¥25,000-30,000 per month for a single room with shared kitchen and toilet, and from ¥45,000 and up for a single room with private kitchen, toilet and bath.
 Private apartments may also require deposits, key money amounting to several months’ rent and a suitable person to act as guarantor.

 Depending on financial need and academic performance, students may be eligible for a full or half tuition waiver.

-International students may apply for MEXT (Japanese Ministry of Education) scholarships through Japanese embassies abroad or through Kyoto University if the university has a student exchange agreement with the student’s current university.
+International students may apply for MEXT (Japanese Ministry of Education) scholarships through Japanese embassies abroad.
 Students may also apply for foreign government scholarships or a limited number of honors scholarships.
 In addition, students may be recommended for scholarships from private foundations after admission to Kyoto University.
 For more information on scholarships, please visit the Japan Student Services Organization (JASSO) website: http://www.jasso.go.jp/study_j/scholarships_e.html

 International students are allowed to engage in part-time work, although some restrictions apply.

 International students receive assistance from English-speaking office staff, Japanese student tutors in the first year, and free advisory services.
 They can engage in exchange activities through the international student lounge Ki-zu-na (http://www.kyoto-u.ac.jp/en/education/international/facilities/kizuna/).